-Europol argues that the order placed by DG-DIGIT as the broker on behalf of multiple EUIs (Direct Contract 2020-9906) states that its data remains at rest and in transit in the territory subject matter of the processing, nature and purpose of the processing, type of personal data processed and categories of data subjects,
+Europol argues that the order placed by DG-DIGIT as the broker on behalf of multiple EUIs (Direct Contract 2020-9906) states that its data remains at rest and in transit in the territory of the European Economic Area.
+Europol's systems in Azure are in the EEA (Netherlands for the main PERCI infrastructure and Ireland for the backups).